vmchale/howdoi-vim/README.md

 Plugin 'vmchale/howdoi-vim'
 ```

+The advantage of this plugin is that it does not require a vim compiled with
++python, so you don't have to go outside your distro to get it.
+Of couse,
-Of couse, you'll need to install [howdoi](https://github.com/gleitz/howdoi) as well.
-If you have pip, this is as simple as typing:
+you'll need to install [howdoi](https://github.com/gleitz/howdoi) as well.
+If
+you have pip, this is as simple as typing:

 ```
 pip install howdoi